 What is the Breastplate of Righteousness?

-Paul uses the picture of a soldier’s armor to describe our spiritual lives.
-The Bible verses below tell us we struggle against the powers of darkness.
+Paul uses the picture of a soldier’s breastplate armor to describe our spiritual lives.
+The Bible verses below tell us that we struggle against the powers of darkness.

 “Put on the full armor of God, so that you can take your stand against the devil’s schemes.
 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms….
 Stand firm then, with the belt of truth buckled around your waist, with the breastplate of righteousness in place,” Romans 6:11-14 NIV